nathanhawe/pw-payroll/README.md

 Payroll is an ASP.NET Core application that performs weekly time and attendance calculations using SQL and Quick Base (SaaS) as data sources.

-This application is currently in development.
+This application has been retired.

 ## Get Started